MMVSlab/Bio3D_R_scripts/README.md

   3) motif-devel

 Requisites:
-  1) The bio3d library installed in the R environment [start R and type: install.packages("bio3d", dependencies=TRUE) ]
+  1) The bio3d library installed in the R environment [just start R and type: install.packages("bio3d", dependencies=TRUE) ]
   2) A pdb with the starting coordinates of the simulation
   3) A dcd with the trajectory

 Usage: Rscript PCA_analysis.R (and you will be asked the pdb, the dcd names and a prefix for output files)

 The script will generate csv files importable into excel of:

 1) The projection of protein motion onto the first three principal components (output_PCA{1,2,3}.csv)
 2) The contribution of each residue to each of the first principal components (output_PC{1,2,3}_au_resposition.csv)
 3) The trajectory of the first three principal components (pdb files)